jglynn/cosmwasm-ci/README.md

 ### Install Tools

-Additional tools needed for static-analysis/test-coverage/sbom/etc, need to install manually.
+Additional tools needed for static-analysis/test-coverage/sbom/etc must be installed manually.

-These installations use pinned versions compatible with `Rust 1.69` and also include `|| true` to avoid build failure if the installed crate is already present (via cache.)
+The installations pin versions compatible with `Rust 1.69`

+They also include `|| true` to avoid build failure if the installed crate is already present (via cache)

 ```yml
     - name: Install Tools